Qasem Soleimani International Airport: Accidents and incidents

 On 13 April 1970, Douglas C-47B EP-AGZ of the Air Taxi Co. stalled on take-off and crashed.
 The aircraft was destroyed by the subsequent fire.
 It was operating a non-scheduled passenger flight.
 All 25 people on board survived.

 Airport move and rename

 In December 2012, Agence France-Presse reported that Ahwaz airport was to be relocated because oil had been discovered underneath it.

 In June 2017, Ahwaz Airport measured a record breaking temperature as it hit 129.2 F, breaking its previous record of 127.4 F.

+On January 3, 2020, Ahwaz city officials renamed this facility from Ahvaz International Airport to Qasem Soleimani International Airport, honoring the Iranian General shortly after his death.